 - Redness in your eye on the affected side

-- Swelling around your eye on the affected side of your face
+- Swelling around your eye on the affected side

 - Drooping eyelid